SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSListAgent/GetCountries.md

 so.topic: reference
 ---

+# NSCountry[] GetCountries()

 Returns all available countries a contact or person could belong to.

 **Returns:** NSCountry[]